maxkapur/maxkapur.github.io/_posts/2050-04-14-iso-dates-filenames.markdown

 version of the file goes out of date, but their OneDrive is powerless to detect it or show them my changes.
 This results in an instant version conflict when they come back online, make an edit, and reflexively press
 <kbd>Ctrl</kbd>+<kbd>s</kbd>.
-I magnanimously prevent this problem by copying
+I munificently prevent this problem by copying
 each file and advancing the ISO date before making edits so that everyone can see that my version is the newest.

 [^logoff]: When I sign off for the day, I like to shut my computer all the way down to purge <a href="https://en.wikipedia.org/wiki/Daemon_(computing)">the demons</a>.
 But I can’t fault others for not doing so, because cold-booting Windows with all the bloat, reopening all your files and email, and logging into Workday and so on is a fifteen-minute process *at best.*

-Ironically, the VPN/OneDrive fight would never arise on an old-school NAS or “S:// drive,” because (assuming the shared drive is behind the VPN), when the VPN lease expires, the `~$whatever.docx` lock file (a hidden file that indicates when a file is being edited, and is completely ignored by OneDrive) would stay on the NAS, and I would be *forced* to make my edits on a copy of the file instead of the original—as I already do, manually.
+Ironically, the VPN vs. OneDrive fight would never arise on an old-school NAS or “S:// drive,” because (assuming the shared drive is behind the VPN), when the VPN lease expires, the `~$whatever.docx` lock file (a hidden file that indicates when a file is being edited, and is completely ignored by OneDrive) would stay on the NAS, and I would be *forced* to make my edits on a copy of the file instead of the original—which is exactly what I already do, manually, now that I’ve learned never to trust software.